MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 [!INCLUDE [service-updates](includes/service-updates.md)]

-New capabilities roll out in release waves that consist of a major and minor updates.
+New capabilities roll out in release waves that consist of a major update and subsequent minor updates.
 Most capabilities are made available in major updates, but some, especially regulatory requirements, become available in minor updates as well.

 The major updates are typically made available twice a year, in April and in October.
 Minor updates roll out every month.
 Get an overview of the release plans at [https://aka.ms/BCReleasePlan](https://aka.ms/BCReleasePlan).

-Administrators can set a maintenance window in which Microsoft can update each environment as well as schedule a specific date for their updates.
+Administrators can set a maintenance window in which Microsoft can update each environment and schedule a specific date for their updates.
 For more information, see [Managing Updates in the Business Central Admin Center](administration/tenant-admin-center-update-management.md).
 Microsoft then schedules updates of the business functionality to be applied during these maintenance windows and dates.

 An exception to this type of schedule is the continuous updates to the underlying service.
 The service components apply to multiple environments, such as all tenants in a region.
 So Microsoft schedules those updates to a time when traffic is lower in each region, typically during the evening or night.
 Typically, users don't notice service updates. [!INCLUDE [prod_short](includes/prod_short.md)] manages traffic so that people working in [!INCLUDE [prod_short](includes/prod_short.md)] aren't affected.